-Laptops are popular because they are light and portable, allowing the user to continue working with them on the go.
-Most laptops have a battery life of at least 6 to 7 hours, and come with an accompanying charger for the battery.
+Laptops are popular because they are light and portable, allowing the user to continue working on them whilst on the go.
+Most laptops have a battery life of at least 8 to 9 hours, and come with an accompanying charger for the battery.

-A laptop is a good idea for a student for one main reason: portability.
+Laptops are a good choice for students for one main reason; portability.
 They are very easy to carry around and to use whenever and wherever you want.
-Plus, with laptops only getting smaller and lighter, they just keep getting more and more convenient to carry around in a backpack.
+Plus, with laptops only getting smaller and lighter, they just keep getting more and more convenient.

-Laptops are also getting more and more powerful, and as a student your laptop’s processing power can be very important, especially if pursuing courses such as engineering and design.
+Laptops are also getting increasingly more powerful, and as a student your laptop’s processing power can be very important, especially if pursuing courses such as engineering and design.

 Laptops come in all shapes and sizes.
 They also come in many different price ranges.
-There are high end laptops that cost thousands of dollars, mid-range laptops that are between $500 to $1000, and cheap laptops that cost less than $500.
+There are high end laptops that cost thousands of dollars, mid-range laptops that are between $500 to $1000, and lower end laptops that cost less than $500.

-There is also another category here that we’ll mention although we strongly advice against; and that is cheap second hand laptops.
+There is however a fourth category that we’ll mention, although strongly advice against; and that is discounted secondhand laptops.

-If you are on a tight budget, then you may be considering a refurbished or second hand laptop.
-Second hand laptops are used laptops while refurbished laptops are laptops that have been assembled from a variety of different parts from other laptops of the same model.
+If you are on a tight budget, then you may be considering a refurbished and/or secondhand laptop.
+Secondhand laptops are used laptops, while refurbished laptops have been assembled from a variety of different parts sourced from other faulty laptops of the same model.

-However, be warned, if you opt to buy one of these, the quality is never guaranteed, but that said it can be a cost effect way to but a mac, and there are several very good apple refurbishment companies out there.
+Be warned, if you opt to buy one of these, the quality is never guaranteed, but that said it can be a very cost effect way of buying what would normally be an expensive Mac for example, and there are several very good apple refurbishment companies out there.